 Here are more details around the four key benefits of using a sales funnel:

-- Improve your sales process: Identifying the steps to close a sale is a prerequisite to selling better.
+- Improve your sales plan: Identifying the steps to close a sale is a prerequisite to selling better.
 With a standard method in place and a visual representation of it, you can apply it to your business, test it, and improve it.

 - Manage daily sales activities: When you create a sales funnel, you’re creating a framework in which to categorize your sales activities by stage.